Mikejo5000/vsts-docs-pr/docs/pipelines/get-started/new-user-pipelines.md

 ### Version control systems

-The starting point for configuring CI and CD for your applications is to have your source code in a version control system.
+The starting point for using CI and CD practices for your applications is to have your source code in a version control system.
 Pipelines supports two forms of version control: **Git and Team Foundation Version Control.**

 ### Application types